Many financial salespeople view Dubai’s expats as a farm of cash cows. They want to milk the entire community.

 Fortunately, we’re seeing a bit of progress.
 Some financial companies are saying, “We can offer something better.
 It started with AES International, offering full-service financial planning for high net worth clients.
 They offered portfolios of index funds (or ETFs) with lower costs and no exit fees.
 Sarwa lowered the entry point further.
 The roboadvisor firm builds low-cost portfolios for investors who don’t want to build portfolios on their own.
 Investors with as little as $500 can let Sarwa build and manage portfolios of ETFs.

 Now NBF bank seems to have joined the group.
 They still sell actively managed funds.
 But earlier this year, they told me they’re offering a lower cost option that’s far less actively managed.
 They offer iShares all-in-one portfolios to the bank’s retail clients.
 These are all-in-one globally diversified portfolios of ETFs.
-In fact, they are the same ETF solutions offered by Internaxx’s Smart Portfolio solutions.
+In fact, they are the same ETF solutions offered by Internaxx’s (now Swissquote) Smart Portfolio solutions.

 They’re also the same products that AES International used to offer lower net-worth clients with a minimum $10,000 USD to invest (AES no longer offers these products, now focusing its business on high net-worth clients exclusively, for which they build portfolios with individual ETFs and DFA index funds).